blackfrog-co/laravel-event-sourcing-dynamodb/README.md

-# An AWS DynamoDB driver for spatie/laravel-event-sourcing
+# An AWS DynamoDB driver for Spatie Laravel Event Sourcing

-A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.
+A DynamoDB driver for [`spatie/laravel-event-sourcing`](https://github.com/spatie/laravel-event-sourcing) allowing for a serverless approach to data storage.

+Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDb and read the whole README before choosing this approach.

-!
-Work In Progress !
-Not yet suitable for use.
+**!
+Work In Progress !** Not yet suitable for use.
 The package is functionally complete but has only had light real world testing on the example Larabank project.
-Please wait for the first Semver versioned release.
+Please wait for the first SemVer versioned release.

 TODOs for Release: